axelvaldez/radical-companies/_posts/reviews/2023-05-14-joy-instead-of-will.markdown

 ---

 <div style="display:none;">
- <p>&ldquo;That is what Beethoven imagined, and invited humanity to imagine, the choral finale of his ninth and final symphony, known as “Ode to Joy” — an epochal hymn of the possible&hellip; &rdquo;</p>
+ <p>&ldquo;That is what Beethoven imagined, and invited humanity to imagine, the choral finale of his ninth and final symphony, known as &lsquo;Ode to Joy&rsquo; &ndash; an epochal hymn of the possible&hellip; &rdquo;</p>
 </div>

 <h1>&nbsp;</h1>